 The Board has an Audit Committee consisting of all of the Independent Trustees.
-Eric Rakowski serves as the chairman of the Audit Committee.
-Under the terms of its charter, the Audit Committee (i) acts for the Trustees in overseeing the Fund's financial reporting and auditing processes; (ii) receives and reviews communications from the independent registered public accounting firm relating to its review of the Fund's financial statements; (iii) reviews and assesses the performance, approves the compensation, and approves or ratifies the appointment, retention or termination of the Fund's independent registered public accounting firm; (iv) meets periodically with the independent registered public accounting firm; (v) considers and acts upon proposals for the independent registered public accounting firm to review and acts upon proposals for the independent registered by applicable laws or regulations; (vi) considers and reviews with the independent registered public accounting firm, periodically as the need arises, but not less frequently than annually, matters bearing upon the registered public accounting firm's status as "independent" under applicable standards of independence established from time to time by the SEC and other regulatory authorities; and (vii) reviews and reports to the full Board with respect to any material accounting, tax, valuation or record keeping issues of which the Audit Committee is aware that may affect the Fund's financial statements or the amount of any dividend or distribution right, among other matters.
+Victoria Sassine serves as the chairman of the Audit Committee.
+Under the terms of its charter, the Audit Committee (i) acts for the Trustees in overseeing the Fund's financial reporting and auditing processes; (ii) receives and reviews communications from the independent registered public accounting firm relating to its review of the Fund's financial statements; (iii) reviews and assesses the performance, approves the compensation, and approves or ratifies the appointment, retention or termination of the Fund's independent registered public accounting firm; (iv) meets periodically with the independent registered public accounting firm to review the Fund's annual audits and pre-approves the audit services provided by the independent registered public accounting firm; (v) considers and acts upon proposals for the independent registered public accounting firm to provide non-audit services to the Fund or the Adviser or its affiliates to the extent that such approval is required by applicable laws or regulations; (vi) considers and reviews with the independent registered public accounting firm, periodically as the need arises, but not less frequently than annually, matters bearing upon the registered public accounting firm's status as "independent" under applicable standards of independence established from time to time by the SEC and other regulatory authorities; and (vii) reviews and reports to the full Board with respect to any material accounting, tax, valuation or record keeping issues of which the Audit Committee is aware that may affect the Fund, the Fund's financial statements or the amount of any dividend or distribution right, among other matters.
+The Audit Committee of the Fund met twice during the most recent fiscal year.